platformsh/platformsh-docs/docs/src/languages/go.md

 ## Building and running the application

-Assuming your `go.mod` and `go.sum` files are present in your repository, the application may be built with the command `go build`, which produces a working executable.
+Assuming your `go.mod` and `go.sum` files are present in your repository, your application can be built with the command `go build`, to produce a working executable.
 You can then start it from the `web.commands.start` directive.
 Note that the start command _must_ run in the foreground.
-Should the program terminate for any reason it will be automatically restarted.
+If the program terminates for any reason it is automatically restarted.

 The following basic `.platform.app.yaml` file is sufficient to run most Go applications.